Rockery Installation Cost

 Installing Drainage Systems

 Those who live in a particularly wet area or have clay soil may need to build in additional drainage.
-This can cost £100 to £600, depending on the work that needs doing.
+Soakaway drainage installation can add £100 to £600 to your total budget depending on the work that needs doing.

 To keep your garden accessible without walking over your plants, you might wish to create new paths around the rockery.
 This could cost an extra £80 to £120 per m².